gls-nxt/technical-assessments/assessments/security-engineer.md

 Please submit:
 - A short document or `README.md` covering your architecture, threat model, and governance answers.

-Expected effort: **4–6 hours** total.
+Expected effort: **4-6 hours** total.
 We’re not looking for production-ready solutions - we’re looking for your **thought process and security design reasoning**.

 ---

 ## Bonus Discussion Topics (for follow-up interview)
-- Device identity rotation and decommissioning
+- Device identity rotation and decommissioning.
-- Secure remote logging and telemetry privacy
+- Secure remote logging and telemetry privacy.
-- Designing for compliance with **EU Cyber Resilience Act** and **UK PSTI**
+- Designing for compliance with **EU Cyber Resilience Act** and **UK PSTI**.
-- Hardware Root of Trust integration (TPM, secure enclave)
+- Hardware Root of Trust integration (TPM, secure enclave).

 ---

-**Good luck — we look forward to seeing how you approach securing our next-generation parcel locker platform!**
+**Good luck — we look forward to seeing how you approach securing our next-generation smart connected devices!**